projectacrn/acrn-hypervisor/doc/README.md

-# Project ACRN Documentation Repo
+# Project ACRN Documentation

-This repository hold the source and configuration files used to generate the Project ACRN documentation web site published to https://projectacrn.github.io
+This folder hold the source and configuration files used to generate the Project ACRN documentation web site published to https://projectacrn.github.io